mgreenw/JumboSmash/src/server/README.md

 In addition, the server uses Postgres 10.5.
 This was the current release of Postgres when the project was started.

+NOTE: Your postgres instance must have the `citext` extension installed!
+See the setup instructions for more info.

 ## Developer Setup

 Here are setup instructions for MacOS and Ubuntu.
 We have had no success as of yet setting up a dev env on Windows.